ahmedhem/Udagram/documentation/Pipeline process/Pipeline Process.md

 # Pipeline Process

-The pipeline is setup and connected with this GitHub repository in CircleCI.
+The pipeline is deployed using CircleCI which integrates with GitHub so to automate build, test, and deploy the pipeline.

 ## Pipeline commands order